apache/shenyu-website/community/1-code-suggestions.md

   }
   ```

-* Judge is null or not, if yes throw exception, else execute next step, below are some representative examples:
+* Judge is Null or not, if yes throw exception, else execute next step, below are some representative examples:
   current :

   ```